Hemanta Mukhopadhyay metro station

-Hemanta Mukhopadhyay is a Metro station of Orange Line of the Kolkata Metro at Ruby Crossing, serving the areas of E.M.
+Hemanta Mukhopadhyay is a metro station of the Orange Line of the Kolkata Metro at Ruby Crossing, serving the areas of E.M.
 Bypass, Kasba and Anandapur.
-The station is named in honour of the legendary Indian Bengali Playback singer, Music Director & Producer Hemanta Mukhopadhyay.
+The station is named in honour of the Indian Bengali playback singer, music director and producer Hemanta Mukhopadhyay.

 History

 This project was sanctioned in the budget of 2010–11 by Mamata Banerjee with a project deadline of six years.
-The execution of this project has been entrusted to RVNL at a cost of Rs 3951.98 crore.
-It is intended to reduce travel time between Kolkata's southernmost areas and the Netaji Subhas Chandra Bose International Airport.
+The execution of this project was entrusted to RVNL at a cost of Rs 3951.98 crore.
+It was intended to reduce travel time between Kolkata's southernmost areas and the Netaji Subhas Chandra Bose International Airport.

 The 5 km stretch from New Garia to Ruby Hospital was expected to start from 2018.
-Till then, the station and associated metro viaduct connections are fully completed with trail runs being conducted over this and other phase 1 stations.
-RVNL planned to launch the metro over this truncated route before this year's Durga Puja, but was postponed due to signalling issues.
+Before then, the station and associated metro viaduct connections were completed, with trail runs being conducted over this and other phase 1 stations.
+RVNL planned to launch the metro over this truncated route before this year's Durga Puja, but this was postponed due to signalling issues.

-After lot of hardships and developmental work, the Kavi Subhash–Hemanta Mukhopadhyay of Orange Line was inaugurated on 7 March 2024.
-The line was extended on 22 August 2025 till Beleghata.
+After many hardships and developmental work, the Kavi Subhash–Hemanta Mukhopadhyay of Orange Line was inaugurated on 7 March 2024.
+The line was extended on 22 August 2025 to Beleghata.

 Structure and layout

-The station is 200 meters long and 25 meters wide, structurally elevated and has three levels.
+The station is 200 meters long and 25 meters wide, is structurally elevated and has three levels.
 Station entrances and exits are at the ground level (G).
-The second level (L1) houses station fare control, station agents, metro card vending machines, crossovers etc. The third level (L2) houses the platforms and rail tracks.
+The second level (L1) houses station fare control, station agents, metro card vending machines, and crossovers.
+The third level (L2) houses the platforms and rail tracks.